 You can also combine some of these search hacks, such as adding -site:nytimes.com to remove results from the New York Times website.
 More search tricks can be found in the Library's Google Search Guide

 Google Scholar is an easy way to do interdisciplinary research, and with some settings changes can become even more useful.
 You need a Google account to use some of these features.
-To make Google display links to full text of articles that Berkeley subscribes to: Open Scholar and click on Settings [above the search box].
-Under Library Links, enter the word Berkeley and click search (if you are connected to the internet via the campus, Google Scholar will have the correct boxes selected for you).
-In the list of options that appears, check the boxes for anything University of California, Berkeley.
+To make Google display links to full text of articles that Berkeley subscribes to: Open Scholar and click on the in the upper corner, then click Settings, then click Library Links.
+Once in Library Links, enter the word Berkeley and click search (if you are connected to the internet via the campus, Google Scholar will have the correct boxes selected for you).
+In the list of options that appears, check the boxes for

 You can use the Internet Archive's Wayback Machine to see how a website looked back in the day.
 Enter the web address website (epa.gov; dol.gov; hhs.gov; etc), then choose a recent date the site was archived on.
 TIP: choose the most recent date with the largest circle.
 This will show you the site as it was on that day, and you will be able to click around and explore.
 Keep in mind that search boxes, video content, and databases within the site will probably not work.